Why I Still Sometimes Print Papers: And How I Do It Better?

 You might have to fold this for reading, but it will be ok.

 I would also do this for Image-Based PDFs if I wanted to do things fast and move along.
-Below, I want to present the approach that works better for Image-Based PDFs, which includes Human-In-The-Loop and uses Scantailor.
+Below, I want to present the approach that works better for Image-Based PDFs which uses Scantailor.

 The cropping problem